EBCOR: James and John Stuart Mill

-In his 1821 work Elements of Political Economy, James Mill (1773-1836) stated that there was “a peculiar advantage in reserving the rent of land as a fund for supplying the exigencies of the state”—referencing land's unique properties related to tax incidence—and proposed a single tax on the increased increment in land value.
-John Stuart Mill (1806-1873) likewise held the same view as his father, and campaigned fanatically against "parasitical" landlordism during the Victorian era throughout his lifetime.
+In his 1821 work Elements of Political Economy, James Mill (1773–1836) stated that there was "a peculiar advantage in reserving the rent of land as a fund for supplying the exigencies of the state"—referencing land's unique properties related to tax incidence—and proposed a single tax on the increased increment in land value.
+John Stuart Mill (1806–1873) likewise held the same view as his father, and campaigned fanatically against "parasitical" landlordism during the Victorian era throughout his lifetime.

 Henry George

-Henry George (1839-1897) was as evenly inspired by Locke's special theory of tax incidence as he was by the Ricardian law of rent.
-In his 1879 seminal work Progress and Poverty, Henry George pushed backed against his British forebearers who were skeptical of Locke's special theory of tax incidence.
-He argued that the logical conclusion of Ricardian economics was a single tax on land:
+Henry George (1839–1897) was as evenly inspired by Locke's special theory of tax incidence as he was by the Ricardian law of rent.
+In his 1879 seminal work Progress and Poverty, Henry George pushed back against his British forebearers who were skeptical of Locke's special theory of tax incidence.
+He argued that the logical conclusion of Ricardian economics was a single tax on land.

 Criticism

 David Hume

-David Hume (1711-1776) believed that merchants could simply raise prices to cover their tax burden.
-He attacked Locke's special theory of tax incidence in his 1752 treatise Political Discourses, where he credits Locke himself for popularizing what he believes to be an error in political economy:
+David Hume (1711–1776) believed that merchants could simply raise prices to cover their tax burden.
+He attacked Locke's special theory of tax incidence in his 1752 treatise Political Discourses, where he credits Locke himself for popularizing what he believes to be an error in political economy.

-Hume simply held the revisionist, anti-physiocratic view that since landlords bear the burden of land taxes, consumers must therefore bear the burden of consumption taxes, the latter being his preferred and sole system of taxation.
+Hume simply held the revisionist, anti-physiocratic view that since landlords bear the ultimate burden of land taxes, consumers must therefore bear the ultimate burden of consumption taxes, the latter being his preferred and sole system of taxation.

 Sir James Steuart

-James Steuart (1712-1780) rejected Locke's theorem that all taxes would ultimately fall on land, and instead held that all indirect taxation falls equally on both monied interests and landlords.
-However, Sir Steuart failed to realize that because wealth taxes encourage capital flight, as he acknowledged, indirect taxation ultimately comes out of land values.
+Sir James Steuart (1712–1780) rejected Locke's theorem that all taxes would ultimately fall on land, and instead held that all indirect taxation falls equally on both monied interests and landlords.
+However, Sir James Steuart failed to consider that because wealth taxes encourage capital flight, as he acknowledged, indirect taxation ultimately comes out of land values.